mvolkmann/blog/src/nushell.md

 The following type conversions are supported:

 TODO: Fill in the ??? in this table.
+TODO: How can you create values with these types?
+TODO: binary, line, path, pattern, row

 | From       | To         | Command                                            |
 | ---------- | ---------- | -------------------------------------------------- |